 - Sugar feeds candida (bad bacteria in your gut), causing dysbiosis.
 Read: poor digestion, inability to absorb nutrients from food (leading to increased cravings and weight gain), gas and bloating.

 - Sugar worsens ADD and hyperactivity in children

 - Sugar is addictive.
 More so than crack, apparently.

 And that’s just the tip of the iceberg.
 Sugar is wildly addictive and is, in my opinion, one of the worst health crises facing this country currently.
-Eating excess sugar can cause myriad health problems from diabetes to heart disease to cancer.
-Sugar, in one form or another, is present in almost all packaged and processed foods and hides in “health” foods under healthful sounding names such as beet sugar, brown rice syrup, or evaporated cane juice.
+Eating excess sugar can cause myriad health problems.
+Sugar, in one form or another, is present in almost all packaged and processed foods and hides in “health” foods under deceptive names like beet sugar, brown rice syrup, or evaporated cane juice.
 It’s like putting lipstick on a pig.
 Sugar is sugar no matter what it’s called, and it still has the same harmful and addictive effects (caveat: some sweeteners are lower on the glycemic index and don’t have the sugar impact that higher glycemic sweeteners do).